 For instance, Google developed the Verily app to predict hereditary and infectious genetic illnesses.
 With such resources at their disposal, health professionals may accurately anticipate potential hazards in the future and take the necessary precautions now.
 The predictive analysis has also helped healthcare facilities become known for their improved operational management along with identifying preventable emergency health visits.

 Not everyone in the medical field is a specialist in every field.
 But imagine if even a general physician can have access to the technology and knowledge of a specialist, then he/she can help patients who have a particular disease that is beyond the specialization of the doctor.
-This will reduce the ER visit of the patient.
 This can be achieved with the help of AI.

 AI can also share the competence and expertise of specialists in order to support service providers who might otherwise lack that competence.
 Popular target fields include radiology and ophthalmology, in part because AI image-analysis methods have long been the subject of research and development.
 Many systems identify conditions that would otherwise need an ophthalmologist using pictures of the human eye.

 A general practitioner, technician, or even a patient could get to that conclusion using these applications.
-This will inevitably reduce one's visit to the ER.
 This democratization is important since specialists, especially those with high levels of expertise, are hard to come by compared to the need in many fields.

 There are instances when people do not have access to the resources or technology needed to help them with disease detection and treatment.
 Now, if the system is highly accessible, then everyone has an equal scope of getting the same treatment.
 This can be achieved with the help of AI.
 Since healthcare facilities powered by AI are economical and have a greater reach (even to remote areas), the chances of people visiting the ER significantly reduces.